BITSS-OPA/opa-deworming/code/01_final_opa.md

 ### Concept of Intergeneratinoal Child Mortality Benefits

 In addition to the direct benefits in earnings of deworming to the treated students, we extrapolate the intergenerational mortality benefits to the children of the dewormed students (who are adults now).
-The potential mechanism is that the improved health and socioeconomic status of dewormed students, which can be captured as living standards and residential choice, education, fertility patterns, and usage of health care, also improve their children’s health by reducing the mortality rates as illustrated by the figure below.
+The potential mechanism is that the improved health and socioeconomic status of dewormed students, which can be captured as living standards and residential choice, education, fertility patterns, and usage of health care, also improve their children's health by reducing the mortality rates as illustrated by the figure below.
 For a more detailed discussion see @klps5.

 ![](images/Mechanisms.png)